 The Baths – Virgin Gorda

 The Baths are some of the most popular tourist attractions in the British Virgin Islands, and for good reason.
 The huge boulders encompassing hidden beaches and rock pools make this a true geological wonder.
 The beaches are some of the most beautiful in the world, with turquoise waters perfect for snorkeling and scuba diving.
-This, of course, results in both tourists and natives flocking to these gorgeous sands, so go early to avoid crowds.

-If you take a 15-minute hike through the boulders, you’ll reach the gorgeous horseshoe-shaped bay of Devil’s Bay State Park, at the southwestern tip of Virgin Gorda.
 If you though The Baths was something special, you’ll flip for Devil’s Bay.
 It’s by far one of the most tranquil, calm beaches in the British Virgin Islands.
 If you go through the effort to get there, you’ll be rewarded with swimming, snorkeling and sunbathing in one of the most beautiful spots.

-Apple Bay Beach – Tortola
+Apple Bay Beach – Tortola, BVI

 Apple Bay on the island of Tortola is, quite simply, a surfer’s paradise.
 The winter season brings with it some totally rad waves, dude!
 Surfers describe it as having some of the best swells in the tropics.
 It’s not the best swimming beach, but it definitely satisfies surfers.